CSCfi/hpc-container-guide/index.md

 It is best to avoid other keywords to keep containers simple and easier to convert to OCI container definitions which we discuss later.

 Inside the container, software is installed as the root user, therefore we don't need to use the `sudo` command.
-We should install all software to system locations.
+We should install all software to system directories typically to `/usr/local` or `/opt` and ensure that all installed files are world-readable.
 The following table explains our options where to install software.

 | Directory | Recommendation |